 Download a map -

-Curated by Mark Williams and Laura Duffy, each work is made by an artist living or working in Newtown either now or historically (revealing Newtown as a site for artist production) or is programmed to reflect the unique cultural history of Newtown.
+Curated by CIRCUIT Director Mark Williams with assistance from Laura Duffy, each work is made by an artist living or working in Newtown either now or historically (revealing Newtown as a site for artist production) or is programmed to reflect the unique cultural history of Newtown.